 Seyram Avle [pronounced saiy-ram ahv-leh] is Assistant Professor of Global Digital Media in the Department of Communication at the University of Massachusetts, Amherst.
-She is also a Visiting Fellow at Harvard University's Center for African Studies and an Adjunct Researcher at the Center for Asian Studies at the University of Ghana.

 Her research focuses on digital technology cultures and innovation across parts of Africa, China, and the United States.
 This work primarily takes a critical approach towards understanding how digital technologies are made and used, as well as their implications for issues of labor, identity, and futures.